Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 ## Model results <a name="overview-results"></a>

-In a tree based model, gini importance more or less refers to the degree to which the metric influences the classification of the model.
+In a tree based model, gini impurity more or less refers to the probability of misclassifying an observation.

 <br>